Zamiell/isaac-faq/save-data-manager.md

 - automatic resetting of variables on a new run, on a new level, or on a new room (as desired)
 - automatic saving and loading of all tracked data to the "save#.dat" file

 Isaac does not come with a save data manager, so I wrote my own and put it in the IsaacScript standard library.
-The IsaacScript save data manager also has some minor features, like automatic rewinding of variables when the Glowing Hour Glass is used, proper serialization of tables/maps with number keys, and proper serialization of the various Isaac userdata classes.
+It also has some other features, like automatic rewinding of variables when the Glowing Hour Glass is used, proper serialization of tables/maps with number keys, and proper serialization of the various Isaac userdata classes.

 <br>